Chalk: Uses

-Most people first encounter chalk in school where it refers to blackboard chalk, which was originally made of mineral chalk, since it readily crumbles and leaves particles that stick loosely to rough surfaces, allowing it to make writing that can be readily erased.
+Most people first encounter chalk in school where it refers to blackboard chalk, which was originally made of mineral chalk, since it easily crumbles and leaves particles that stick loosely to rough surfaces, allowing it to make writing that can be readily erased.
 Blackboard chalk manufacturers now may use mineral chalk, other mineral sources of calcium carbonate, or the mineral gypsum (calcium sulfate).
 While gypsum-based blackboard chalk is the lowest cost to produce, and thus widely used in the developing world, use of carbonate-based chalk produces larger particles and thus less dust, and it is marketed as "dustless chalk".

 Coloured chalks, pastel chalks, and sidewalk chalk (shaped into larger sticks and often coloured), used to draw on sidewalks, streets, and driveways, are primarily made of gypsum rather than calcium carbonate chalk.

+Black chalk is similarly used by artists for drawing.
+It is a bituminous or carbonaceous shale, rather than calcium carbonate.
+Similarly red chalk, made of red ochre, is used for drawing in red.

 Climber Jan Hojer blows surplus chalk from his hand.

 Magnesium carbonate chalk is commonly used as a drying agent to obtain better grip by gymnasts and rock climbers.

 Glazing putty mainly contains chalk as a filler in linseed oil.

 Chalk and other forms of limestone may be used for their properties as a base.
 Chalk is a source of quicklime by thermal decomposition, or slaked lime following quenching of quicklime with water.
 In agriculture, chalk is used for raising pH in soils with high acidity.
 Small doses of chalk can also be used as an antacid.
 Additionally, the small particles of chalk make it a substance ideal for cleaning and polishing.
 For example, toothpaste commonly contains small amounts of chalk, which serves as a mild abrasive.
 Polishing chalk is chalk prepared with a carefully controlled grain size, for very fine polishing of metals.